-If outputs are required from your loop powered device, carefully review the type of outputs and the ratings that are available.
+If outputs are required from your loop-powered device, carefully review the type of outputs and the ratings that are available.
 Loop-powered devices are required to have low-power outputs, such as passive 4-20 mA outputs rather than self-powered outputs, and open collector transistor outputs rather than relays.
-Be sure your system is designed to work with the outputs you have available.
+Be sure your system is designed to work with the outputs available.
 Plan in advance for any external power supplies, external relays, or other equipment your system may require to work with these outputs.

 Here are a few items to consider that can help you disqualify loop-powered devices for your application:

-5. Does your loop power supply not provide enough voltage to support loop powered devices?
+- Does your loop power supply provide enough voltage to support loop-powered devices?

-If the answer to any of these questions is 'yes,' then you will immediately know that utilizing loop-powered devices is not appropriate for your application.
+If the answer to any of these questions is ‘yes,’ then using loop-powered devices is not appropriate for your application.

 The term loop-powered simply means that the device in question receives its power from the 4-20 mA process signal connected to the device.
 This is possible because current is the same throughout the 4-20 mA loop, so voltage drops caused by loop-powered devices do not affect the current signal.

 Loop-powered devices are simple, easy to wire and use very little power.
 However, it is important to be aware of the limitations of loop-powered devices, such as the unavailability of relays, LED displays, or advanced serial communications.
 You must be sure to pay attention to the specifications, such as voltage drop, output requirements, power requirements, operating temperature and hazardous area approvals, in order to avoid problems with your particular control system.
 If your application requires an inexpensive, easy-to install, low power solution and none of the aforementioned disqualifying factors apply, then loop power may be the right answer for your application.

 Precision Digital Corporation